You know most people think we’re idiots, right?

 For example, you want to know the critical load capacity for a column of given dimensions and mass.
 You only need to insert the input values in respective sections and boom!
 The results appear instantly without the need for any paper-work (or rough calculations).
 See the image below to get an idea of how useful this web app is.

 So, that’s all for now.
 I hope you loved these resources and will start using them on regular basis.
-You may bookmark the current web page to your browser so that you can directly jump to any of these resources in future.
+You may bookmark the current web page to your browser so that you can directly jump to any of these resources in future in one click.

 Share your feedback about this blog in the comments and also mention if you know better resources.